 Xi Gua Qi

 This game traces its Chinese roots back many centuries.
-Its name is translated as Watermelon Chess, which doesn’t really have anything to do with the game itself.
-It’s a game of entrapment, and variations are known throughout Asia.
-The game begins with the two players’ pieces set up on opposite sides of the circle, and the pieces move along the lines to adjacent points.
-Surrounding an opponent’s piece so it cannot move is a capture, and the piece is taken off the board.
-The interesting thing is that the pieces trapping it do not all have to be your own – either color can be part of the trap.
+Its name (pronounced "She Gwah Chee" is translates as "Watermelon Chess."
+Perhaps that's a reference to the shape of the board because it doesn't really have anything to do with the game play.
+It's a game of entrapment, and variations are known throughout Asia.
+The game begins with the two players' pieces set up on opposite sides of the circle, and the pieces move along the lines to adjacent points.
+Surrounding an opponent's piece so it cannot move is a capture, and the piece is taken off the board.
+The interesting thing is that the pieces trapping it do not all have to be your own - either color can be part of the trap.
 Later in the game, it can become a bit of a chase around the board, so planning ahead for a few closing moves is a good idea.
 But once there are just a few pieces on the board, the losing player usually declares the loss with pieces still in play.
+Made in USA.